ArnavGoel03/Power-grid-analysis/README.md

 ## Fairness Analysis

-Finally, we asked whether our final model performs differently for weather related outages than for outages with other causes.
+We performed a permutation-based fairness analysis to evaluate whether our final Random Forest model performs differently for severe weather versus non-weather outages using RMSE as the evaluation metric.

 We defined two groups using the `IS_WEATHER` feature:

 - Group X: outages caused by severe weather (`IS_WEATHER = 1`)
 - Group Y: outages caused by all other factors (`IS_WEATHER = 0`)

-Our fairness metric was the difference in RMSE between these two groups on the test set.
+- Evaluation metric: The difference in RMSE between these two groups on the test set.

+- **Null Hypothesis (H₀):** The model’s RMSE is the same for severe weather and non-weather outages.
+- **Alternative Hypothesis (H₁):** The model’s RMSE differs between severe weather and non-weather outages.

+- Test statistic used : **absolute** difference in RMSE
+- Significance level : α = 0.05

 - Compute RMSE for Group X and Group Y
-- Use the **absolute** difference in RMSE as the test statistic
 - Perform a permutation test that repeatedly shuffles the group labels while keeping predictions fixed

 The observed RMSE difference was compared against the permutation distribution of differences from 1,000 shuffles.
 The resulting p value was about **0.366**.

 <img src="assets/fairness_rmse_perm.png" width="800" height="600" alt="Permutation test RMSE difference by weather group">

-At α = 0.05 we **fail to reject** the null hypothesis that the model’s RMSE is the same for weather and non weather outages.
-Under this metric we do not find evidence that the model is systematically less accurate for weather driven outages than for other outages.
+At a significance level of α = 0.05, we fail to reject the null hypothesis.
+The results do not provide sufficient statistical evidence that the model performs differently for severe weather outages than for non-weather outages.
+Therefore, we do not find the model to perform unfairly under this metric.

 ---